cozy/cozy-drive/README.md

 ### Maintainer

-The lead maintainer for Cozy Drive is @GoOz, send him/her a :beers: to say hello!
+The lead maintainer for Cozy Drive is @Crash--, send him/her a :beers: to say hello!

 ### Get in touch